 I have been writing since I was in my early teens.
 I have taken a couple creative writing classes in college.
 I'm also a photographer

-One of the most recent astounding changes in the child welfare system has been the number of children in state custody who are living with other relatives, or someone rather than their parent whom they share a bond.
-Relatives or kin may be called on unexpectedly to care for a child even without being prepared.
+One of the most recent astounding changes in the child welfare system has been the number of children in state custody who are living with other relatives, or someone other than their parent with whom they share a bond.
+Relatives or kin may be called on unexpectedly to care for a child without being prepared.
 Here is our story.

-Once the routine was setup, there would be visits with the parents and other grandparents through the week, and weekends.
-We had to be the actual parents, making sure they ate right, behaved, had manners, were disciplined, brushed their teeth, bathed them, were hugged, were loved, and got attention, etc. We didn't get to spoil them and send them home, like normal grandparents.
-Even the four other grand kids didn't get to come as often, or get spoiled as much as we would have liked to do.
-It wasn't fair to my daughters', nor my other grandchildren.
-It caused some bumpy times especially with my youngest daughter that has three kiddo's.
+Once the routine was set up, there would be visits with the parents and other grandparents through the week, and weekends.
+We had to be the actual parents, making sure they ate right, behaved, had manners, were disciplined, brushed their teeth, bathed, were hugged, were loved, got attention, etc. We didn't get to spoil them and send them home, like normal grandparents.
+Even the four other grandkids didn't get to come as often, or get spoiled as much as we would have liked to do.
+It wasn't fair to my daughters, nor my other grandchildren.
+It caused some bumpy times, especially with my youngest daughter that has three kiddos.
 Luckily, we always worked it out.

 When the kids got to go to their visits with their parents, they got to spoil them, have fast food, candy, get toys, go fun places with them, supervised of course.
 Our roles got reversed, the parents became the grandparents, and we had to be the parents.
 It is not fair to the kids, nor the grandparents.
 Although, we knew we had to step up to make sure they were safe and happy.

-As the time grew on, one of the parents was doing really well, so she got more time with her kids.
-First supervised visits, then semi-supervised, unsupervised for several hours, then overnights, and lastly, a ninety day home trial.
-Which she is in at this time.
+As time grew on, one of the parents was doing really well, so she got more time with her kids.
+First supervised visits, then semi-supervised, unsupervised for several hours, then overnights, and lastly, a ninety-day home trial, which she is in at this time.
 We finally get to fill them with sugar, buy them toys and send them home.
 Ha!

 We are down to two granddaughters that are currently living with us.
-We have one more court date to determine if we will adopt or their Mom will get an extension.
+We have one more court date to determine if we will adopt or their mom will get an extension.
 She is doing very well, she has a job, got her license, has a car and is now working on housing.
-Although, that sounds very good, she has had some slips, and is almost out of time, so we might end up adopting.
-We hope that she gets them back, and proves to be the best Mom ever.
-However, we go by what the judge decides, and whichever he decides, we will be happy.
+Although that sounds very good, she has had some slips, and is almost out of time, so we might end up adopting.
+We hope that she gets them back, and proves to be the best mom ever.
+However, we go by what the judge decides, and whichever way he decides, we will be happy.